semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 ### Receiving PR or MR comments

 To receive PR or MR comments in your repository, follow the steps to enable hyperlinks.
-Verify that comments are sent by adding rules to your Rule Board's **Comment** column that can match code to generate a finding.
+Verify that comments are sent by adding rules to your Rule Board's **Comment** or **Block** columns that can match code to generate a finding.

 :::info
-Only rules that are in the **Comment** column of your [Rule board](https://semgrep.dev/orgs/-/board) create the PR comments.
+Only rules in the **Comment** and **Block** columns of your [Rule board](https://semgrep.dev/orgs/-/board) create the PR comments.
+Rules from the **Block** will also block the PR pipeline.
+To unblock the pipeline, the detected code needs to be fixed.
 :::

 #### Configuring PR comments in Bitbucket